marsbard/grua/README.md

 ## What's new

-* 2016-06-03 Made not finding docker0 non fatal (with warnings) and in the process it looks like mac support *might* be working...!
+* 2016-06-03 Made not finding docker0 non fatal (with warnings)
 * 2016-06-02 Added support for volumes local to directory containing `grua.yaml`

 ## Installation